Theory of Fundamental Bessel Functions of High Rank: Bessel Equations

 In this way, an inductive construction of the formal solution matrix of (\ref{7eq: differential equation, matrix form 2}) is completed for the given initial choices $Q = \varDelta$, $P_0 = I$.

 With the observations that $A_j$ is of degree $j$ in $\ulambda$ for $j \geq 2$ and that $A_1$ is constant, we may show the following lemma using an inductive argument.

-\begin{lem} The entries of $P_m$ are symmetric polynomial in $\ulambda$.
+\begin{lem} The entries of $P_m$ are symmetric polynomials in $\ulambda$.
 If $m \geq 1$, then the off-diagonal entries of $P_m$ have degree at most $2m-2$, whereas the degree of each diagonal entry is exactly $2m$. \end{lem}

-The first row of $T\- \widehat \Phi$ constitute a fundamental system of formal solutions of the Bessel equation (\ref{7eq: differential equation, variable z}).
+The first row of $T\- \widehat \Phi$ constitutes a fundamental system of formal solutions of the Bessel equation (\ref{7eq: differential equation, variable z}).
 Some calculations yield the following proposition, where for derivatives of order higher than $n-1$ the differential equation (\ref{7eq: differential equation, variable z}) is applied.

 \begin{prop} Let $\varsigma \in \{+, - \}$ and $\xi \in \BX_n (\varsigma)$.
 There exists a unique sequence of symmetric polynomials $B_m (\ulambda; \xi)$ in $\ulambda$ of degree $2 m$ and coefficients depending only on $m$, $\xi$ and $n$, normalized so that $B_0 (\ulambda; \xi) = 1$, such that